Malcolm Kennard

 Malcolm Bruce Kennard (born in 1967) is an Australian born actor of theatre, film and television.
 He has appeared in a wide variety of roles in Australia, from soap opera to mini-series and made for television films and also in US productions.

 Career

-After doing bit parts in country theatrical productions, Kennard studied acting before making his professional début at the Grant Street Theatre in Melbourne, Australia.
+After doing bit parts in country theatrical productions, Kennard studied acting before making his professional début at the Grant Street Theatre in Melbourne.

 Screen appearances soon followed, and he has worked in theatre, film and television ever since.
 In 1993, Mal received an AFI Award nomination for Best Actor in a Leading Role for Television Drama, for his performance as "Luke Shaw" in Joh's Jury.

 Personal life

 Born in Sydney, he spent most of his youth in country New South Wales, before returning to the city for work.
 He also lived in various parts of the United States during an extended hiatus.